scriptonist/telegram-moderator/README.md

 # How to run ?
-Make sure you have working golang installation
+Make sure you have working golang installation, Install https://github.com/golang/dep and run a `dep ensure` then,

 ` go run main.go <flags> `
 ```